European patent validation

 The Unitary Patent (UP) is a European patent with unitary effect.
 Unitary effect can be registered for a European patent upon grant, replacing validation of the European patent in the individual member states concerned.
 Unitary patents will co-exist with national patents and existing European patents.

 The Unitary Patent is approaching fast and it will bring a significant change in the European patent system as we know it today.
 Besides its indisputable advantages, it has its risks and possible disadvantages as well.
-Read more about the Unitary Patent here.
+Read more about the Unitary Patent here (update in February, 2018) and here (update in June, 2018).

 validation in hungary